krishnaku/pypcalc/pcalc/docs/dora_metrics_model.md

 - *Fitness for purpose*: The DORA survey measures *perception*.
 Using these metrics to guide improvement in real systems is an entirely different challenge.
-- *Lack of actionability*: Dashboards may tell you where you are relative to benchmarks — but not what to do next.
+- *Lack of actionability*: DORA Dashboards may tell you where you are relative to industry benchmarks — but not what to do next.
 - *The naive implementation pattern*:
   - Decide to measure DORA metrics to benchmark performance.
   - Skip directly to instrumenting them in your environment.